algovista-collab/Deep-Learning-Specialization/Convolutional_Neural_Networks/Week 1/Concepts_and_Derivations.md

 # The Convolution Operation: Edge Detection

 The **Convolution Operation** is a fundamental building block of CNNs.
-It allows a network to process images and identify structural features like edges, which are later combined to recognize complex objects.
+It allows a network to process images and identify structural features like edges (edges are the locations in an image where there is a sharp change in brightness or color intensity), which are later combined to recognize complex objects.

 ---